| Utah

 into unknown.
 What's this?
 Road leaves canyon, goes up ridge to south,

+heads to southeast over rolling highland.
 Stop for sign indicating that this really is Poison Spring Canyon road,

 take picture.
 Continue on.
 Road drops back into a tributary canyon which